Nido Early School Fees

 The Child Care Subsidy (CCS)

-Since Nido Early School is a government approved childcare provider, you could be entitled to a government subsidy on your fees.
+Since Nido Early School is a government approved childcare provider, you could be entitled to the Child Care Subsidy on your fees.

 Subsidies are paid directly to Nido Early School, and we then pass them to you as a fee reduction.
 You then pay the difference between the subsidy and the fees charged.